aea-JR/psa-scr-qst-tst/readme.md

 ### Key Behaviors:
 1. **Copying or Duplicating an Already Created Questionnaire:**
-   - When you copy or duplicate a questionnaire that has already been created in PisaSales, its identifiers are retained.
+   - When you copy or duplicate a questionnaire that has already been created in PisaSales, the existing identifiers are retained.
    - This allows the same questionnaire to be reused across multiple pages without creating duplicates in PisaSales.

 2. **Copying or Duplicating a New Questionnaire:**